rundeck/rundeck/docs/en/api/rundeck-api.md

 **Response:**

-Success response, with included system info and stats in this format:
+Success response, with log storage info and stats in this format:

 `Content-Type: application/xml`: